 Quite possibly the best film ever made, “Back to the Future” introduced the one car we all wanted but could never afford/find/repair; the Delorean.
 Lego has once again come through though, as you can now reach 88 miles per hour down your hallway with this kit.
 Including Marty and Doc Brown figurines, the kit comes with a hoverboard.
 No Iranian terrorists included.

 The Lego Architecture Studio is for the brick aficionados who do not want to be constrained by existing designs.
 Endorsed by some of the world’s leading architecture firms, the Studio kit gives you everything you need to create unique, inspired buildings.
 This really is a bucket of bricks for the biggest of kids.
 Like the Sydney Opera House, it’s not exactly pop culture Lego, but it’s close enough in our book.

-The classic all-terrain stalwart is the most Lego worthy car we can think of.
+The classic all-terrain stalwart is the most Lego-worthy car we can think of.
 It was also designed with this miniature scale in mind.
-This kit created by Sheepo is fully radio controlled including 5+R speeds sequential gearbox with auto clutch.
+This kit created by Sheepo is fully radio-controlled including 5+R speeds sequential gearbox with an auto clutch.
 This Cuusoo project is currently in the review stage with Lego so fingers crossed it makes it to our shelves.